Icaruk/validame/README.md

-# 🧾 Editing symbols and rules
+# Editing symbols and rules 🧾
+<a id="markdown-editing-symbols-and-rules-%F0%9F%A7%BE" name="editing-symbols-and-rules-%F0%9F%A7%BE"></a>

 ```js
 const {validameConfig} = require("validame");